Skip to main content

 Monthly vacation policy:

-• Changes to vacation earning take effect from the 1st date of the next month
+• Changes in vacation earning take effect from the 1st day of the next month

 • Changes do not affect vacation already earned under the old contract.